 As mentioned in the previous paragraphs, your home addition project probably has a specific goal.
 Contrary to bathroom or kitchen renovations, home addition projects rarely aim for a mainly aesthetical transformation.

-Since home extensions require considerable amounts of money to carry out the project, this is not the type of endeavor that can be started on impulse.
-Even if you find ideas for beautiful extensions on Pinterest, you have to think about it before starting anything concrete.
+Since they require considerable amounts of money to carry out the project, this is not the type of endeavour that can be started on impulse.
+Even if you find ideas on Pinterest, you have to think about it before starting anything concrete.

 However, here is a set of criteria to better define your needs:

-A home extension will impact the shape and the size of several rooms in your home, meaning that the layout could change more than you imagine.
+It will have an impact on the shape and the size of several rooms in your home, meaning that the layout could change more than you imagine.
 For example, you may have to build a new staircase to access the floor you are building or install columns to strengthen the structure.